At 66, Strength Training is Making a Lifelong Passion Possible Again

 Having been a leader himself, Rich found he really wanted to be led too.

-“It’s very, very helpful to just hand the baton over to Tim (trainer) and just say, ‘I’m going to kind of blank out here and do exactly what you tell me for 30 minutes– 20 minutes officially.’”
+“It’s very, very helpful to just hand the baton over to Tim (trainer) and just say, ‘I’m going to kind of blank out here and do exactly what you tell me for 20 minutes.’”

 He continued to tell me how helpful it is to be led, and some of that comes with the ability to develop trust with the Trainer.
 He felt like it was really important to believe that the Trainer knew what they were doing.
 And it was evident that the Trainers in the Del Mar studio did indeed know what they were doing from that very first session.